katiepb525/chess/README.md

 * GameHandler:
   * ~~Plays rounds -- switches between players.~~
   * Display the possible positions a player can go to before they enter their input.
-  * GameHandler should call display message method, loops #gets when player enters bad input.
+  * ~~GameHandler should call display message method, loops #gets when player enters bad input.~~ half works? havent caught all bad inputs yet. also loops after attempted illegal move
+  * Define game_over which checks messages from CheckMateFiner and StalemateFinder
   * Saves game state, loads game state.
 * CheckFinder:
   * Sees if king is within line of capture.